LaupWing/another-simple-nextjs-13-blog/README.md

 - [x] Improve seo
 - [x] Change block quote styling in mdx
 - [ ] Fix the nodejs filter functional for the search blog post and library
-- [ ] Fix the content width problem
+- [x] Fix the content width problem
+- [ ] Fix the opengraph share image